mjcaley/aiospamc/docs/user_guide.rst

 If a request that isn't built into aiospamc is needed a new request can be created and sent.

-A new request can be made by instantiating the :py:class:`aiospamc.requests.Request` class.
-The :py:attr:`aiospamc.requests.Request.verb` defines the method/verb of the request.
+A new request can be made by instantiating the :class:`aiospamc.requests.Request` class.
+The :attr:`aiospamc.requests.Request.verb` defines the method/verb of the request.

-Standard headers or the :py:class:`aiospamc.headers.XHeader` extension header is available in the :py:mod:`aiospamc.headers` module.
+Standard headers or the :class:`aiospamc.headers.XHeader` extension header is available in the :mod:`aiospamc.headers` module.
 Headers are managed on the request object with the methods:

-* :py:meth:`aiospamc.content_man.BodyHeaderManager.add_header`
+* :meth:`aiospamc.content_man.BodyHeaderManager.add_header`
-* :py:meth:`aiospamc.content_man.BodyHeaderManager.get_header`
+* :meth:`aiospamc.content_man.BodyHeaderManager.get_header`
-* :py:meth:`aiospamc.content_man.BodyHeaderManager.delete_header`
+* :meth:`aiospamc.content_man.BodyHeaderManager.delete_header`

-Once a request is composed, it can be sent through the :py:meth:`aiospamc.client.Client.send` method as-is.
-The method will automatically add the :py:class:`aiospamc.headers.User` and :py:class:`aiospamc.headers.Compress` headers if required.
+Once a request is composed, it can be sent through the :meth:`aiospamc.client.Client.send` method as-is.
+The method will automatically add the :class:`aiospamc.headers.User` and :class:`aiospamc.headers.Compress` headers if required.

 For example: